AlienWarrior75/lyrics-processor/README.md

 ### How to Use:
 Songs must be stored with the following naming convention:

-`Artist Name - Song Title With-Dashes or Spaces`
+`Artist Name - Song Title With-Dashes and Spaces`

 ![Example Album with Naming Convention](https://storage.matiboux.com/imgshot/DGKdoiSMYXo4.png)